 In its final statement, NCP Switzerland made several recommendations:

 - For the parties to pursue their dialogue at the global and local level.

 - That Syngenta review its customer complaint process in India based on the OECD Due Diligence Guidance for Responsible Business Conduct for company-level grievance mechanisms.

 - Upon Syngenta’s request, that the complainants comment on the training programs for Indian farmers within the framework of its professionalisation of spraying services.

 ECCHR issued a press release following the final statement’s publication.
 Dewanand Pawar on behalf of Maharashtra Association of Pesticides Poisoned Persons stated: “The farmers and their families are severely disappointed and distressed in the absence of a tangible outcome after making painstaking efforts over four years to reach this international forum”.
-The press release also refers to a statement made by Marcos Orellana, UN Special Rapporteur on Toxics and Human Rights: “The group of 51 farmers and their families should not be deprived of their right to access remedy through a non-judicial process simply because another group of victims chose to file a civil lawsuit” and “This is setting a bad precedent that underscores the weaknesses of national contact points for the OECD Guidelines”.
+The press release also refers to a statement made by Marcos Orellana, UN Special Rapporteur on Toxics and Human Rights (received via direct email to the complainants): “The group of 51 farmers and their families should not be deprived of their right to access remedy through a non-judicial process simply because another group of victims chose to file a civil lawsuit” and “This is setting a bad precedent that underscores the weaknesses of national contact points for the OECD Guidelines”.

 - Other companies involved